 The first step to more time in your day is to manage your time spent in email.
 We’ll break down a simple system that, while it needs discipline to apply, will result in a more organized mailbox, more time in your day, and an easier to manage day in the office.

-With these concepts in mind you may find that once you've read and/or action emails you may still want to keep some of the communications.
-Well that’s where more folders come in.
+With these concepts in mind you may find that once you’ve read and/or action emails you may still want to keep some of the communications.
+Well that’s where more folders come in for managing your inbox effectively.
 There are many systems that can be applied.

 - Topical Email Organization – This is where you create folders on particular topics, such as HR Updates, Performance Management, or projects.
 Sorting emails out by topic or subject matter will allow you to find an email easily later even if you can’t remember who sent it or when it was.